• Skip to primary navigation

 High levels of organic analytes were found in the Eareckson Air Station (EAS) drinking water supply.
 A granulated active carbon (GAC) and ion resin exchange (IX) system was selected by the government to treat disinfection by-products caused by organics in the water reacting with chlorine and low levels of perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid Read More

-FAA Remediation, Aleutian Islands, AK
+FAA Remediation, Caton/Umnak/Hog Islands, Aleutian Islands, Alaska

 In 2019, Brice Environmental performed a release investigation, demolition, and remediation on three islands, mobilizing with a single barge in one judiciously choreographed field season at defunct Civil Aeronautics Authority (CAA), now Federal Aviation Administration (FAA), radio range towers.
 The project involved remote and uninhabited sites on three Aleutian Islands— Hog, Umnak, and Caton Islands, Read More